Groupoids, imaginaries and internal covers

-We have $F(Aut_{\fG}(*)) = Aut(Q/\Vv)$. \>{prop}
+We have $F(G_*) = Aut(Q/\Vv)$. \>{prop}

-\<{proof} By assumption, and using elimination of imaginaries, there exists $Q_b$ definable over $b$ in $\Vv$, and a $\Uu$-definable bijection $f_c: Q \to Q_b$.
+\<{proof} By internality of $Q$, and using elimination of imaginaries in $\Vv$, there exists $Q_b$ definable over $b$ in $\Vv$, and a $\Uu$-definable bijection $f_c: Q \to Q_b$.
 Since $\Vv$ is stably embedded, $tp(c/b') \vdash tp(c/\Vv)$ for some $b'$; increasing $b$, we may assume $b=b'$.
 (It is here that we must allow $b'$ to be a tuple with an infinite index set.)

 Let $\ObGV$ be the set of solutions of $tp(b)$, and let $\ObG = \ObGV \union \{*\}$ (a formal element.)
 Let $\MorG(*,b') = \{c': tp(bc)=tp(b'c') \}$ (the morphism is viewed as identical with the map $f_{c'}: Q \to Q_{b'}$.)
 Let $\MorG(b',*)$ be the same set of codes, but each code viewed now as coding the inverse map $Q_{b'} \to Q$.
 Let $\MorG(*,*) = Aut(Q/\Vv)$.